 While manual control can be intimidating for people, myself included, using the manual controls has proven to be relatively easy on the Nikon FE.
 The camera is extremely user-friendly.
 Read a few articles online, and off you go.
 That’s not to say there isn’t a learning curve for a manual camera for digital shooters, but I often shoot my D600 in manual mode anyway.
 As such, the jump for me wasn’t too bad.
 In truth, shooting the FE has been some of the most fun I’ve had in photography in years.

 Choices abound with the Nikon FE, not the least of which is with film stock.
 Right away, I ran a roll of black & white through the camera: Fujifilm Arco 100.
-My layoff from black & white film had been 25 years.
+My layoff from black and white film had been 25 years.
 At the time of this first roll, I hadn’t yet purchased the manual 28mm lens mentioned above, so I shot everything on the black & white roll with my 50mm D 1.4 lens.
 While I love shooting at 50mm, I could see that I wanted something wider in the narrow confines of the back streets of Japan’s Shizuoka City.
 The shots that follow were all made with the 50mm in manual focus mode, because, of course, there is no autofocus on the camera.
 One quick note: It is not my intention to review all of the choices of film available, or even the choices of lenses, or to review the camera for that matter.
 There are plenty of reviews and opinions online.
 I’m simply interested in sharing my experience.

 As many people already know, one interesting feature on the Nikon FE is that photographers can create multiple exposures without having to re-shoot the entire roll.
 In other words, you can make double, triple or more exposures on individual frames, and the shots will line up.
 So, if I want to make a multiple exposure on exposure number six, I keep working on exposure six by holding in a button as I advance the film, which doesn’t actually advance the film at all.
 The button overrides the advance, cocks the shutter, and the film stays put.
 In this way, exposure six can be double exposed intentionally.
 Once a multiple exposure is made on a particular frame, a photographer then just goes on shooting the rest of the roll in single exposures if desired.
 Multi-exposed images can be made in-camera at any point on the roll.